HenrikBengtsson/future/revdep/problems.md

       All declared Imports should be used.
     ```

-# doFuture

-Version: 0.6.0

-## In both

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘doRNG’
-    ```

-# drake

-Version: 5.4.0

-## In both

-*   checking package dependencies ...
-NOTE
-    ```
-    Packages suggested but not available for checking: ‘clustermq’ ‘ggraph’
-    ```

-# drtmle

-Version: 1.0.3

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Packages required but not available: ‘SuperLearner’ ‘np’

-    Package suggested but not available for checking: ‘earth’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
-    ```

 # fiery

 Version: 1.1.0

 ## In both

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘covr’
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘desc’ All declared Imports should be used.
-    ```

-# googleComputeEngineR

-Version: 0.2.0

-## In both

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    Error in re-building vignettes:
-      ...
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-    Quitting from lines 34-35 (installation-and-authentication.Rmd)
-    Error: processing vignette 'installation-and-authentication.Rmd' failed with diagnostics: there is no package called 'webshot'
-    Execution halted
-    ```

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘covr’
     ```

 # jstor